BFarkascode/STM32_UARTDriver/README.md

 # STM32_UARTDriver

-Note: I am learning github right now, so things will look and be kinda trash until I get a hang of things...

-This is a bare metal guide for implementing UART serial for STM32.
+This is a bare metal guide for implementing UART serial for STM32L0xx.

 UART serial communciation is considered to be one of the - if not the - most commonly used communication protocol within the world of micros.
 This definitely reflects on the reference manual (refman) of STM32, where the UART section takes up probably the most amount of pages in the documentation.